-Come to the show and see all the greatest deer Minnesota produced from 2016 as well as incredible bucks from past seasons.
-For more on scoring and registering your antlers at the event, see complete details here.
+Come to the show and see all the greatest deer Minnesota produced from 2017 as well as incredible bucks from past seasons.

 The Measurers at the show are certified to score antlers for Pope and Young, and Boone & Crockett among other scoring systems.